OmarGamalH/SBME_DS_Projects/Task 1 (Shortest Queue Task)/README.md

 ###  Patient Generation
 - The number of patients is determined using **poisson distribution**
-- Each Queue has different of each type has it's own Random number of patient to mimic the real life world
+- Each Queue has it's own Random number of patient to mimic the real life world.

-- Patients are randomly assigned one of four types:
+- Patients are randomly assigned one of four types **(different criticality levels in the System)**:
   - **Old Man**: Very Sick (priority level 3)
   - **Sick Person**: Sick (priority level 2)
   - **Pregnant Woman**: Very Very Sick (priority level 4)